 Reset Network Settings

-If your NAS drive is giving you some network issues, you can do a simple reset of just the network settings.
+If your NAS drive is giving you some network issues and the problem isn’t that you need a new Wi-Fi router, you can do a simple reset of just the network settings.
 This also resets your admin login password, and you’ll be prompted to create a new one after resetting the network settings .

 Start by locating the reset button on the back of your NAS drive.
 It’s usually right next to the USB and Ethernet port(s).